Siri A Terjesen

 Strategic Entrepreneurship, International Management, Gender in Management (corporate boards, entrepreneurship)

-Dr. Siri Terjesen is an Assistant Professor in the Kelley School of Business at Indiana University and a Visiting Research Fellow in the Entrepreneurship, Growth and Public Policy group at the Max Planck Institute of Economics in Jena, Germany.
-Siri’s research has been published in leading journals such as Strategic Management Journal, Small Business Economics, Entrepreneurship Theory & Practice, Venture Capital and Journal of Operations Management.
+Dr. Siri Terjesen is an Assistant Professor in the Kelley School of Business at Indiana University and a Visiting Research Fellow at Lund University, Sweden.
+Siri’s research has been published in leading journals such as Strategic Management Journal, Strategic Entrepreneurship Journal, Small Business Economics, Entrepreneurship Theory & Practice, Production and Operations Management, and Journal of Operations Management.
 She is co-author (with Anne Huff, Steve Floyd and Hugh Sherman) of the textbook, Strategic Management: Thought and Action.
-Her research has been profiled in U.S. News & World Report, Christian Science Monitor, Management Issues, Times (London), CNBC Europe and other outlets.
+Her research has been profiled in U.S. News & World Report, Businessweek, Christian Science Monitor, Management Issues, Times (London), CNBC Europe and other outlets.
 Siri received her undergraduate education at the University of Richmond (1997) and her Masters at the Norwegian School of Economics and Business Administration in Bergen, Norway (2002), and PhD at Cranfield University in the UK (2006).
 She was a post-doctoral fellow at the Queensland University of Technology in Brisbane, Australia (2006-7).
 Prior to starting her academic career, she was a consultant with Accenture.
 Siri serves on the Advisory Board of Beal Budgeting and Run for Tomorrow.
+Siri reviews grant proposals for the National Science Foundation, and the equivalents in Sweden and Israel.
+She is also a member of the AAUW (American Association of University Women) International Grants and Fellowships panel.
+From August 2014, Siri is incoming Associate Editor of Academy of Management Learning & Education and a member of the editorial board of Entrepreneurship Theory & Practice.

 - Terjesen, S., Patel, P., & Sanders, N. 2012.
 “Managing Differentiation-Integration Duality in Supply Chain Integration,” Decision Sciences.
 43(2): 303-339.
 Awarded Best paper published in Decision Sciences in 2012.